 Day 1: A social media-free meal

 Dominic: It really was not difficult at all especially when you’re eating with friends and families.
-Just remember to steer clear of conversations where you have to turn to social media for show and tell when you have company.
+Just remember to steer clear of conversations where you have to turn to social media for show and tell.
 It certainly helps when you’re having fast food or anything other than a 7-course dinner; time passes so quickly that the absence of Facebook was negligible.
 However, the thought of not being able to post my food conquest on Instagram killed me there and then.
 This is the last time I volunteer as tribute for challenges like this.

 Day 2: Social media-free meals and conversations throughout the day.

-Dominic: Breakfast and lunch went by safely because I was either too sleepy to bother with my phone or I had a television to keep me entertained.
+Dominic: Breakfast and lunch went by safely.
+Well, largely because I was either too sleepy or I had a television to keep me entertained.
 I caved by dinner when I was too eager to show a dinner guest a list of Instagrammers to follow.
 I apparently did not heed my advice from Day 1 before I opened my mouth.

 Day 3-6: Less than 10 minutes of social media access at one time, less than 5 times a day